spadger/blog/deduplication.md

  ![staleness-check](./content/4-staleness-check.png "At this point we are rejecting messages older than our deduplicaiton guarantee")

- ## Failure mode 2 – Loss of deduplication topics
+ ## Lets fail harder – Loss of deduplication topics
  Sometimes, things go horribly wrong, which may lead to the loss of a topic.
 It could be an unfortunate terraform config, a Kafka bug, or even malice, but ultimately, if your application’s correctness is important enough, you need to protect against it.
 In this example, we are going to protect against one of the simpler problems – loss of the deduplication store’s changelog topic.
 When our streams node starts, the first thing it will do is rehydrate its RocksDB online state store from the changelog.
 If we can’t, our current deduplication strategy is dead in the water.
-At this point, we need to diversify from the Kafka ecosystem to spread our risk.
-Let’s take a slightly different look at our happy path, with just the salient stages
+At this point, we need to diversify from the Kafka ecosystem to mitigate the risk.
+Let’s take a slightly higher-level look at our happy path, with just the important stages

 ![high-level](./content/5-high-level.png "A high-level view of our deduplication happy-path")